 NMU Emergency Text Alert Program

-Northern Michigan University continues to work to provide a safe learning, living and working environment for students and employees.
-However, there can be times when it is critical that the college find ways to immediately inform the campus community of an emergency.
+Northern Michigan University continues to provide a safe learning, living and working environment for students and employees.
+It is critical that NMU and its student, faculty and employee population be able to effectively communicate in emergency situations.

 As part of the college’s review of the emergency response plan, a new program is being implemented with a beginning of Monday, March 24.
-All students and employees may sign up for notification of campus emergencies through a text message and e-mail alert system.
-Sign up is now available at NMU Alerts, http://myweb.nmu.edu/alerts.
+All students and employees may sign up for notification regarding all campus emergencies through a text message and e-mail alert system.
+Registration is free at NMU Alerts.

 Frequently Asked Questions